DhareshP/scheme-mngt-infosys/README.md

 ## 🧠 Backend Highlights

+- **Email Notification**: Integrated `JavaMailSender` to send email alerts to users when a scheme is successfully bought.
+This ensures real-time acknowledgment and enhances user engagement.

 - **Custom JPA Queries**: Used for optimized search and filtering.
 - **Service Layer Architecture**: Ensures business logic is cleanly separated from controllers.
 - **Validation & Exception Handling**: Built-in input validation using `@Valid` and custom exceptions (`InvalidEntityException`).